mithat/soldering-station-907-hw/readme.md

 A PCB implementation for [sfrwmaker/soldering_907_lcd ](https://github.com/sfrwmaker/soldering_907_lcd) using a 1602 LCD.

-Note: The schematic capture for this project is complete, but the board layout has not been started.
-After starting this, I came to discover that the supply of decent 907-style handles has really dried up recently.
+Note: After starting this, I came to discover that the supply of decent 907-style handles has really dried up.
 So I'm likely going to leave this unfinished and instead do like all the cool kids and move to something with a T12-style handle.

 ---------------------------------